What is an advance rate?

 Want to learn more?

 When businesses negotiate an advance rate as part of a debt raise term sheet, they should also start planning for how they can monitor and maximize their effective advance rate, post-close.
 Otherwise, they may find themselves falling behind on debt capital and covenant compliance, which may lead to reduced (or blocked) access to capital.
-If you're interested in learning more about software that can help you optimize your effective advance rate, just request a demo of Finley here.
+If you're interested in learning more about software that can help you optimize your effective advance rate, just schedule a demo of Finley here.